 Though HKC started with three research based-organizations, we hope to bring in more organizations to this consortium.
 Many have joined as an advisory committee and a peer review committee members.
 The advisory committee provides overall directions while the peer review committee reviews abstracts provide editorial support and help in short listing of papers and posters for the presentation.

-Before each conference, selected presenters are provided with an orientation on how they can prepare for their presentations.
-Since most of the students are not trained to present their findings to a larger audience and showcase their research, we provide them with this orientation training a few days ahead of the conference.
-In the orientation, we provide them with tips on designing slides and the use of verbal/ non-verbal techniques for effective communication.
+Before each conference, selected presenters are provided with an orientation to present well.
+We provide them with this orientation training a few days ahead of the conference to build the capacity of students to present their findings to a larger audience and showcase their research.
+We provide them with tips on designing slides and the use of verbal/ non-verbal techniques for effective communication.
 It has helped them prepare to get on the presentation platform, and professionally present their research findings in front of more than 300 participants.
 The students have found the orientation sessions handy which have also helped them in their thesis defense.
 The orientation has helped them get their slides organized, manage time and make the overall presentation.

 Since 2015, four conferences have been held on different themes.
 In each HKC, a two-day event, about 50 papers, and 25 posters are presented.
 Each HKC has around 300 participants.
 The fifth is being organized on April 5th and 6th 2019.
 RHF hosted the secretariat of the first conference and is hosting this year and ISET-Nepal functioned as the secretariat for 2nd 3rd and 4th conference.